Protective Orders and Victim Services

 I'm interested in an Internship; how can I get more information?

-Each semester, law students who attend Arizona State University College of Law and Phoenix School of Law are selected to participate in the City Prosecutor's internship program and work with the Phoenix City Prosecutor's Office.
+Each semester, law students who attend Arizona State University College of Law are selected to participate in the City Prosecutor's internship program and work with the Phoenix City Prosecutor's Office.
 For additional information:

 I'm interested employment with the Law Department; how can I get more information?